Increased success probability in Hardy's nonlocality: Theory and demonstration: Quantum simulation

-{\it Quantum simulation}--- The above analysis can be realized on quantum hardware.
+The above analysis can be realized on quantum hardware.
 Here, we implement these results to measure the nonlocality of the quantum state $|\Psi_n\rangle$ on a quantum circuit.
 Figure 2 illustrates our approach for $|\Psi_3\rangle$, i.e. $n$ = 3.
-The left column contains three quantum circuits that are consistent with the sets of nonlocal conditions Eq.~\eqref{eq:psicon1}, \eqref{eq:psicon2}, \eqref{eq:psicon3}.
-The right column shows their result for specific value $A$ = 0.9.
+The left column contains three quantum circuits that are consistent with the sets of Hardy's nonlocality conditions Eq.~\eqref{eq:psicon1}, \eqref{eq:psicon2}, and \eqref{eq:psicon3}.
+The right column shows their result for specific value $A$ = 0.9 with red dots are real data from IBM's Nairobi.
 Rotation gates $R_Y(\theta)$ transform each of them from XY plane to XZ plane, corresponding to a basis transformation from $\{|c\ra, |d\ra\}$ to $\{|u\ra, |v\ra\}$ basis.
 The transformation coefficient $A$, therefore, relates to $\theta$ as $A_k=\sin(\theta_k/2)$.
 State $|\Psi_n\rangle$ is constructed using post-selection scheme \cite{Aharonov2002, Lundeen2009, Yokota2009} with the help of a Toffoli gate targeting an auxiliary qubit.
 It is straightforward to generalize this quantum circuit to the case of an arbitrary $n$.
-In this case, the Toffoli gate is instead controlled by all $n$ qubits.
+In this case, the Toffoli gate is instead controlled by all $n$ qubits, and target on an auxiliary qubit for the post-selection scheme.